 “That was the most horrible day of my life, the day my marriage was annulled,” she said.

 Besides annulling her marriage, one judge threatned her with arrest and another kicked her out of court.
 Still, Martinez-Smith persevered, winning appeal after appeal and wresting control back from the professional guardian.

 While Martinez may have ultimately prevailed in wresting control of the guardianship, the 4th DCA delivered a crushing setback on the issue that probably meant most to Martinez personally: her marriage to Smith.
 According to the 4th DCA, it simply never happened.

-The trial judge never said anything about taking away Smith’s right to marry.
-But that’s what happened when he took away Smith’s right to contract.
+The trial judge never said anything about taking away Smith’s right to marry, but in a way that’s effectively what happened when he took away Smith’s right to contract.
 Under F.S.
-744.3215(2)(a), once you lose your right to contract — your right to marry is automatically stripped away as well.
+744.3215(2)(a), once you lose your right to contract — your right to marry is automatically “subject to court approval”.
 Here’s the key text of the statute: